PepsyYt/Inter-School-Collaboration-Platform/Readme.md

 Facilitate cross-border collaborations between international schools using blockchain, reducing trust barriers.
 🎯 Conclusion
 The School Collaboration Platform empowers schools to build secure and decentralized partnerships.
-It bridges geographical gaps to promote educational growth through collaborative efforts.
+By bridging geographical gaps, it promotes educational growth through collaborative efforts.
 With planned upgrades, the platform aims to become a key driver in shaping global education by enabling schools to connect, collaborate, and grow—together.

 📜 License
 This project is licensed under the MIT License.

-### Explanation:
-- **Emojis** add some visual flair to each section.
-- **Code blocks** for the smart contract are wrapped in triple backticks (` ```move `) for syntax highlighting.
-- **Headers** and **lists** make the content more readable and well-structured for a markdown file.
-- Each section is separated by a horizontal line (`---`) to enhance clarity.